Prerequisites

 builddoc

-in the same directory as your project files and the `Doxyfile`.
-On Unix platforms, run:
+in the same directory as your project files and the Doxyfile

 icompile --doc

-The documentation will appear in `build/doc`.
-It contains the contents of your `doc-files`
+.
+It contains the contents of your doc-files

 directory and a series of HTML files that describe every class, method, and function.
 The

-`index.html` file is the starting point for reading the documentation.
+file is the starting point for reading the documentation.

 those comments will appear in the generated documentation.
 Try adding documentation to your

-`App` class and then re-running the documentation generator.
+class and then re-running the documentation generator.
 Within Doxygen comments you can

 use a subset of Markdeep formatting and HTML.

-program (versus supporting the program's own features).
-One of the most useful ones is
+The G3D Developer Tools document summarizes the built-in features of G3D for supporting development of your program (versus supporting the program's own features).
+One of the most useful ones is the automatic journalling feature.

 Press the “F4" key to take a screenshot in any G3D program.
 This brings up a dialog that allows